Garmin API

 • Distance: Distance traveled in meters.
 Internally stored as distance_meter.

 • Active Time: The time (in seconds) during which the device wearer was considered active during the monitoring period.
+This is based on internal heuristics in each device.
 Internally stored as active_time_sec.

-• Active Kilocalories: Active Kilocalories burned through actual movement and activity during the monitoring period.
+• Active Kilocalories: Active Kilocalories (dietary calories) burned through actual movement and activity during the monitoring period.
 Internally stored as active_kilocalories.

-• BMR Kilocalories: BMR Kilocalories burned by the existing Basal Metabolic Rate.
+• BMR Kilocalories: BMR Kilocalories burned by the existing Basal Metabolic Rate (calculated based on the user’s height, weight, age, and other demographic data).
 Internally stored as bmr_kilocalories.

-• Consumed Calories: The number of calories consumed by the user through food for that day.
+• Consumed Calories: The number of calories consumed by the user through food for that day (value subtracted from calorie goal).
+This value is received from MyFitnessPal and is not entered within Connect.
 Internally stored as consumed_calories.

 • Moderate Intensity Duration: Cumulative duration of moderate-intensity activities that last at least 600 seconds at a time.
+An activity of moderate intensity is defined as one having a MET value between 3-6.
 Internally stored as moderate_intensity_duration_sec.

 • Vigorous Intensity Duration: The total duration of vigorous-intensity exercises that last at least 600 seconds at a time.
+An activity with a MET value greater than 6 is considered vigorous.
 Internally stored as vigorous_intensity_duration_sec.

 • Floors Climbed: The number of floors climbed during the monitoring period.
 Internally stored as floors_climbed.